Moose Jaw: Tunnels of Moose Jaw

 The tunnels present two tour attractions: Passage to Fortune and The Chicago Connection.
 While Passage to Fortune is construed by many visitors to be historically accurate, there is no evidence to suggest that Chinese Canadians lived in the tunnels of the tours outside of minimal anecdotal testimonies.
 Historically accurate information such as the Chinese Exclusion Act, Chinese Head Tax and the case of Quong Wing v R which occurred at the site of 1 Main street across the location of the tunnels are mentioned throughout the tour.
 However, Passage to Fortune also circulates misinformation about Chinese Canadians in Moose Jaw.
 Moose Jaw Tour attendees are called "Coolies" at an early stage of the tour.
 Tour attendees are then guided through the tunnels from the position of Chinese workers indentured to the fictional laundry owner Mr. Burrows who were forced to live underground.
-In actuality, early Chinese Canadians were often proprietors of their own laundries, a labor-intensive industry many found themselves in due to prejudice barring them from entering other industries.
+In actuality, early Chinese Canadians were often proprietors of their own laundries, a labour-intensive industry many found themselves in due to prejudice barring them from entering other industries.
 In 1890, the first Chinese business opened in Moose Jaw, was a Chinese laundry. in 1908, nine laundries can be found in the City directory, with eight businesses notably Chinese-run.

 The tunnels became a hub of renewed activity in the 1920s for rum-running during Prohibition in the United States.
 They were reported to have warehoused illegal alcohol that was shipped to the U.S. via the Soo Line Railroad.
 The tunnels were also used for gambling and prostitution, all without interference from the corrupt police.
 There has long been anecdotal evidence that American mobster Al Capone visited Moose Jaw or had interests in the bootlegging operations.
 No written or photographic proof exists of Capone's presence, but several firsthand accounts from Moose Javians who claim to have met him have been documented.
 Capone's grandniece also confirmed he had been in Moose Jaw before his 1931 conviction for tax evasion.
 In the 21st century, the city capitalized on this notoriety to restore the tunnel network into the Tunnels of Moose Jaw, a tourist attraction that opened in June 2000.
 The Royal Canadian Mounted Police, however, states that there is no "evidence that he ever set foot on Canadian soil."

 Sports and recreation

 As in most Canadian cities, hockey has played a large part in Moose Jaw's sporting culture.
-Baseball has also been an important part of Moose Jaw since its first days; the city won the territorial championship in 1895.
+Baseball has also been essential to Moose Jaw since its early days; the city won the territorial championship in 1895.
 Most recently, the 2004 Junior All-Star team (age 13/14) won the Canadian Championship and became the first team from Saskatchewan to win a game at the Little League World Series.